AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> You came empty handed, and you will leave empty handed. — Bhagavad Gita
+> Stress happens when the mind resists what is. — Dan Millman
 <!--END_SECTION:quote-->